davidpangsw/claude-farmer/features/core/claude-farmer/GOAL.md

 - **Review**: Researches best practices via web search, then generates improvement suggestions
 - **Develop**: Implements GOAL requirements, addresses REVIEW feedback

 Tasks are not exposed outside of the feature.
+Do not expose any tasks nor its arguments or returns.

 ## Command